Anando Brahma: Plot

 As they start staying in the house, all the ghosts decide to scare them away.
-However, all the four friends manage to stay not scared due to their peculiar habits, and instead start intimidating the ghosts.
-After the first day, Ramu inquires with Sidhu about the presence of ghosts and decides to give him two more days to finally sell the house.
+However, all four friends remain calm due to their peculiar habits, like Babu, who starts acting out scenes like Vikram from Anniyan.
+Instead, they begin intimidating the spirits.
+After the first day, Ramu inquires Sidhu about the presence of ghosts and decides to give him two more days to sell the house.
 Vamshi does not like Sidhu and his group staying inside the house and sends fake ghosts to scare them away.
-However, the fake ghosts are frightened away by the real ghosts.
-On the second night too, Sidhu and his group too manage to stay calm and manage to scare the ghosts.
+However, the real ghosts frighten the counterfeit ghosts.
+On the second night, Sidhu and his group remain calm and scare the ghosts.
 However, on the third night, the ghosts frighten the group and are about to kill them when Sidhu's mother comes to the house looking for him.
+She is none other than Vijayachander's wife.

+Past: A flashback reveals that Ramu is their son.
+Ramu gets an offer for a job in Malaysia and leaves.
+The couple adopted Taapsee and Deepa.
+Ramu returns to India and incurs a loss.
+So Ramu wishes to sell the house to compensate for his business debts.
+Vijayachander refuses to sell the house after he insults Taapsee and Deepa, calling them orphans.
+Ramu gets infuriated and kills the entire family by hitting and burning them, excluding his mother.
+She witnessed Ramu murdering them.

-She is none other than Vijayachander's wife and in a flashback, reveals that Ramu is their son.
-Taapsee and Deepa have been adopted by the couple.
-Ramu incurs loss in a business and to cover for the losses, he intends to sell the house.
-Vijayachander refuses to sell the house which infuriates Ramu and kills all of the family members except his mother.
-The ghosts realise the reasons for their death and enact their revenge by killing Ramu.
-Sidhu and group while leaving the house find a cash-laden bag in the car of Ramu and take them away.
-They convert that house into an old age home and live happily with Taapsee's mother and some other old members who are abandoned by their children.
+Present: Vamshi discovers that Ramu killed his family, but Yadagiri kills him.
+The ghosts realise the reasons for their deaths and enact their revenge by killing Ramu, Yadagiri and Yadagiri's goons.
+When Sidhu and his friends leave the house, they find a bag filled with cash in Ramu's car.
+They converted the house into a retirement home.
+They live happily with Taapsee's mother, who recovered from amnesia, and other old pensioners, abandoned by their children.